Ghost town: United States

 Starting in 2002, an attempt to declare an official ghost town in California stalled when the adherents of the town of Bodie and those of Calico, in Southern California, could not agree on the most deserving settlement for the recognition.
-A compromise was eventually reached—Bodie became the official state gold rush ghost town, while Calico was named the official state silver rush ghost town.
+A compromise was eventually reached—Bodie was designated the official state gold rush ghost town in 2002, while Calico was named the official state silver rush ghost town in 2005.

 South America

 In the late 19th and early 20th centuries, a wave of European immigrants arrived in Brazil and settled in the cities, which offered jobs, education, and other opportunities that enabled newcomers to enter the middle class.
 Many also settled in the growing small towns along the expanding railway system.
 Since the 1930s, many rural workers have moved to the big cities.
 Other ghost towns were created in the aftermath of dinosaur fossil rushes.

-In Colombia, a volcano erupted in 1985, where the city of Armero was engulfed by lahars, which killed approximately 23,000 people in total.
-Armero was never rebuilt (its inhabitants being diverted to nearby cities, and thus becoming a ghost town), but still stands today as "holy land", as dictated by Pope John Paul II.
+In Colombia, a volcano erupted in 1985, and the city of Armero was engulfed by lahars, which killed approximately 23,000 people in total.
+Armero was never rebuilt (its inhabitants being diverted to nearby cities, and thus becoming a ghost town), but still stands today as "holy land," as dictated by Pope John Paul II.

+In 1985, the town of Potosi, located east of the state of Táchira was flooded by the Venezuelan government to build a hydroelectric dam.
+It was later uncovered in 2010 by the weather phenomenon known as El Niño, which was a severe drought affecting the area.

-A number of ghost towns throughout South America were once mining camps or lumber mills, such as the many saltpeter mining camps that prospered in Chile from the end of the Saltpeter War until the invention of synthetic saltpeter during World War I. Some of these towns, such as the Humberstone and Santa Laura Saltpeter Works in the Atacama Desert, have been declared UNESCO World Heritage Sites.
+Several ghost towns throughout South America were once mining camps or lumber mills, such as the many saltpetre mining camps that prospered in Chile from the end of the Saltpeter War until the invention of synthetic saltpetre during World War I. Some of these towns, such as the Humberstone and Santa Laura Saltpeter Works in the Atacama Desert, have been declared UNESCO World Heritage Sites.